Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 Where businesses get caught off guard is in total cost of ownership.

-Custom software shifts more cost upfront, but can reduce long-term expenses by eliminating unnecessary features, streamlining workflows, and avoiding repeated reconfiguration.
+Custom software shifts more cost upfront, but can reduce long-term expenses by eliminating unnecessary features, streamlining workflows, and avoiding repeated reconfiguration—key ways it can improve your business with custom software.

 Neither option is inherently cheaper.
 The cost depends on complexity, lifespan, and how critical the software is to daily operations.